 Your professor required that you create endnotes for your in-text citation.
 You’ve composed your endnote page beautifully.
 Now, you’re looking at creating the bibliography.
 But why?
 Didn’t you already cover everything in your endnotes?
 Learn about the differences and similarities between a bibliography and endnotes.
 Find out when you’ll use each and why.

 Endnotes, Bibliography or Both

 Per their name, endnotes come at the end of your paper.
 For styles like Turabian, Chicago or Harvard, they provide in-text citations.
 Using endnotes can be easier because it helps to reduce clutter in your paper.
-In styles like MLA or APA, you might see endnotes used to provide more information about a source or concept that was discussed in the paper.
+In styles like MLA or APA, endnotes provide more information about a source or concept in the paper.
 Even if you use endnotes, you’ll still need a bibliography or reference list.
 The two are not interchangeable.

 Difference Between Endnotes and a Bibliography

 So, you’re probably wondering what the difference between the two is.
 Breaking down endnotes and a bibliography is actually pretty simple.